rzig/weaklang/README.md

 # WeakLang

 WeakLang is the programming language that makes you a more productive data scientist.
 Who needs to spend excess energy typing "function" or "print" or "while" when you can just type "f", "p" or "w"?!
 And that's not all.
-You can define your _own_ infix operators (pending), using the handy "o" keyword.
+You can define your _own_ infix operators, using the handy "o" keyword.
 Combine this with first-class matrix support powered by BLAS, and you've got the most productive (and dead simple) scientific computing language out there.

 ## Installing Weak
 ### Docker Installation